 What is a Schiff Base?

-Schiff bases are aldehyde- or ketone compounds where carbonyl group is replaced by an azomethine or imine group.
+Schiff’s bases are aldehyde- or ketone compounds where the carbonyl group is replaced by an azomethine or imine group.
 These are commonly used for industrial purposes and also exhibit a wide range of biological activities.
-These are the most widely used organic compounds which are used as intermediates in organic synthesis, catalysts, pigments and dyes, polymer stabilizers etc.
+These are the most widely used organic compounds which are used as intermediates in organic synthesis, catalysts, pigments and dyes, polymer stabilizers, etc.

-Bacteria is the root cause of many infectious diseases and responsible for an increase in the mortality rate.
-There are different kinds of bacteria and they exhibit a lot of resistance to antibiotics.
-Schiff bases have emerged as promising antibacterial agents.
+Bacteria is the root cause of many infectious diseases and is responsible for an increase in the mortality rate.
+There are different kinds of bacteria, and they exhibit a lot of resistance to antibiotics.
+Schiff’s bases have emerged as promising antibacterial agents.
 For example, Mycobacterium can be effectively treated with N- (salicylidene) -2- hydroxyaniline.

-Conjugated Schiff Bases possess some interesting optoelectronic properties and have been used in electronics such as organic field effect transistor, Perovskite solar cells, and electrochromic devices.
+Conjugated Schiff Bases possess some interesting optoelectronic properties and have been used in electronics such as the organic field-effect transistor, Perovskite solar cells, and electrochromic devices.
 These are also used in the manufacturing of Covalent Organic Framework that is used for gas storage.